dlsathvik04/bloger/README.md

 - Tags for recommendations and grouping
 - "Series" for grouping blogs as needed with a separate page
 - Configuration using JSON

+[IN CONSIDERATION]

 - Projects for multiple sites on the same machine
+- default support for monetization (Now you can edit the templates for this)